 When fully mature, the Betta imbellis will reach be 5 to 6 centimeters long, or 2 to 2.5 inches.
 It takes males about a year to become fully mature, while females will reach maturity within 6-7 months.
 Growth rates are highly affected by overall water quality and diet.

-The Betta imbellis is sexually dimorphic which means that males and females tend to have slight variation in colour and size.
-Typically, males are more colourful and have bigger finnage.
+The Betta imbellis is sexually dimorphic which means that males and females have different appearances.
+Typically, males are more colourful and have bigger fins.

 In general, the imbellis will live between 3 to 5 years.
 To increase the lifespan of your betta fish, provide an adequate environment for your fish.